 Complexity in cloud architectures was also shown to have a significant impact on a business’s ability to recover following a ransomware attack.
 While 43% of those businesses with fewer than five cloud providers in their infrastructure saw their business operations disrupted by less than one day, only 18% of those with more than 20 were as fast to return to normal.
 Moreover, 39% of the over-20s took 5-10 days to get back on track, with just 16% of the under-fives having to wait so long.

-Businesses recognise the challenge
+Businesses recognize the challenge

-The Veritas research revealed that many businesses are aware of the challenge that they face, with just 36% of respondents believing that their security had kept pace with the complexity in their infrastructure.
+The Veritas research revealed that many businesses are aware of the challenge they face, with just 36% of respondents believing their security had kept pace with the complexity in their infrastructure.
 The top concern as a result of this complexity, as stated by businesses, was the increased risk of external attack, cited by 37% of all participants in the research.

 Need for investment

-Nearly half of businesses (46%) shared that they had increased their budgets for security since the advent of the COVID pandemic.
+Nearly half of businesses (46%) shared they had increased their budgets for security since the advent of the COVID pandemic.
 There was a correlation between this elevated level of investment and the ability to restore data in the wake of an attack: 47% of those spending more since the Coronavirus outbreak were able to restore 90% or more of their data, compared with just 36% of those spending less.
-The results suggest that there is more to be done though, with the average business being able to restore only 80% of its data.
+The results suggest there is more to be done though, with the average business being able to restore only 80% of its data.

-To read the full 2020 Ransomware Resiliency Report please visit:
+To read the full 2020 Ransomware Resiliency Report, please visit:

 The 2020 Ransomware Resiliency Report was carried out by Wakefield Research in September 2020 and includes the responses to questions from 2,690 senior IT executives at companies of 1,000 or more employees in Australia, Benelux, China, France, Germany, Hungary, India, Italy, Japan, Poland, Russia, Saudi Arabia, Singapore, Spain, South Africa, South Korea, Sweden, Turkey, UAE, UK and US.

 Veritas Technologies is a global leader in data protection, availability and insights.
 Over 80,000 customers—including 87 percent of the Fortune Global 500—rely on us to abstract IT complexity and simplify data management.
 The Veritas Enterprise Data Services Platform automates the protection and orchestrates the recovery of data everywhere it lives, ensures 24/7 availability of business-critical applications, and provides enterprises with the insights they need to comply with evolving data regulations.
-With a reputation for reliability at scale and a deployment model to fit any need, Veritas Enterprise Data Services Platform supports more than 800 different data sources, over 100 different operating systems, more than 1,400 storage targets, and more than 60 different cloud platforms.
+With a reputation for reliability at scale and a deployment model to fit any need, the Veritas Enterprise Data Services Platform supports more than 800 different data sources, over 100 different operating systems, more than 1,400 storage targets, and more than 60 different cloud platforms.
 Learn more at www.veritas.com.
 Follow us on Twitter at @veritastechllc.